 Harris.

-rather than recommending measured compliance with the law.
-Even Fox News
+than recommending measured compliance with the law.
+At least for the equal time

-reported that NBC quickly and fully performed its equal time notification and
+complaint, even Fox News reported that NBC quickly and fully performed its notification

 fade into the sunset.
 Expect the FCC to